mushakushi/ui-toolkit-menu-framework/README.md

 A basic setup would look something like this:
 ![image](https://github.com/Mushakushi/UIToolkitMenuFramework/assets/60948236/556c93bb-57bf-412f-8929-a83aa9880842)

+### Menu
+A menu is a Scriptable Object containing a reference to a UXML document and a collection of extensions to apply to it.

+### Menu Extensions
+An extension is some piece of code that is called when the menu is attached to the Menu Controller's root document.
+For example, a `MenuConnectionButtonExtension` will trigger a menu to be populated on the screen based on a button press, to which multiple of these connections can exist.

+A global extension on a `MenuController` is an extension that is applied to every menu.

+> ⚠️ The `InputIconExtension` is intended to be a global extension, because it should
+> impact all menus in the same way.
+Copying this extension to every menu is repetitive.

+### UQueryBuilderSerializable
+Extensions are applied to VisualElements that initially match a `UQueryBuilderSerializable` query, which is a query builder that applies selectors from the first to last selector sequentially.
+Evaluate the query into a usable UQueryBuilder using `UQueryBuiilderSerializable.EvaluateQuery`.

+You can also use this class independently of the menu framework.

 ### Basic Usage
-Just use the `Menu Event Channel` to subscribe and invoke menu events.
+Use the `Menu Event Channel` to subscribe and invoke menu events.
 Example usage can be found in the [Example folder](https://github.com/Mushakushi/UIToolkitMenuFramework/tree/main/Assets/Example).

-**About Extensions**

-An extension is some piece of code that is called when an UXML menu is attached to the Menu Controller's root document.
-For example, a `MenuConnectionButtonExtension` will trigger a menu to be populated on the screen based on a query, to which multiple of these connections can exist.

-## Create a Menu
-A menu is a Scriptable Object containing a UXML menu and any extensions applied to it.
-A `MenuConnectionButtonExtension` is added by default.

 ## Attributes